 Anyone standing on the stream bed of a river that is privately owned is classed as trespassing, and if one bank is public, make sure you don’t cross too far over onto the other side.

-Check the daily bag limit before you set out.
-In Colorado, the Gold Medal waters and the Wild Trout areas are two specially designated areas which are controlled to provide healthy trout populations, and so the limits and regulations may differ here.
+Check the daily bag limit before you set out in Colorado.
+The Gold Medal Waters and the Wild Trout areas are two specially designated areas that are controlled to provide healthy trout populations, and so the limits and regulations may differ here.

-Be aware that any fish that you catch and keep in livewell, stringer or other containment/storage device count towards your daily bag limit too, even if you later release them back into the water.
+Be aware that any fish that you catch and keep in a live-well, stringer or other containment/storage device count towards your daily bag limit too, even if you later release them back into the water.

-Take a closer look at the full fishing regulations for fly fishing Colorado here.
+Take a closer look at the full regulations for fishing here.

-Avid anglers are kind enough to give frequent updates so you can know in advance how high, clear or otherwise the water is, what fish have been seen and whether they’re biting.
-That way, you’ll be prepared when you’re fishing Colorado waters.
-Check the latest fishing reports here and here.
+Avid anglers are kind enough to give frequent updates so you can know in advance how high, clear, or otherwise the water is, what fish have been seen and whether they’re biting.

 Best Flies For Colorado